big-data-processor/bdp-document/source/fundamentals/terms.rst

 The files and folders of DataFile records are located directly inside the Project folder.
 For simplicity, we use the in-place folder structure without adding additional nested folders.
 The filenames and foldernames are the database ids of their corresponding DataFile records.
 For non-folder files, the filename also preserves its extension, and the extension is also stored as the format property of a DataFile record.
-The Big Data Processor controls the direct children of the Project folder.
+BD-Processor controls the direct children of the Project folder.
 Therefore, the system does not aware of file contents inside a folder-typed DataFile.

 ---------